Woman robbed at gunpoint in broad daylight shocks Lakeview residents

-CHICAGO — People who live in North Chicago neighborhoods are on high alert Monday after a woman was attacked and robbed at gunpoint in broad daylight.
+CHICAGO — Residents in the Lakeview neighborhood are on high alert after a woman was attacked and robbed at gunpoint in broad daylight.

 Bill Pollard and his wife live on what he called a nice and quiet block with ‘super wonderful neighbors.’